Policy framework for reducing homelessness and service response

 An ‘unassisted request for service’ is an instance where a person(s) who approaches an agency is unable to be provided with any assistance (see Technical information).
 Limited data are collected about these occasions.

 Services provided by specialist homelessness agencies in all states and territories can be categorised as either ‘accommodation services’ (either the direct provision or referral of accommodation or assistance for the client to remain housed) or ‘services other than accommodation’ (Figure FRAMEWORK.5).
-The proportion of SHS clients receiving accommodation services varied across states and territories in 2020–21, with more than 8 in 10 clients in Tasmania (82%) and more than 6 in 10 clients in Western Australia (69%), the Australian Capital Territory (67%) and Queensland (64%) receiving these services.
-In contrast, the highest proportions of clients receiving services other than accommodation were in Victoria (47%), New South Wales (45%) and South Australia (45%).
-This variation reflects differences in the demand for accommodation services, service delivery models and housing options across jurisdictions.
+The proportion of SHS clients receiving accommodation services varied across states and territories in 2021–22, with more than 8 in 10 clients in Tasmania (81%), two-thirds of clients in the Australian Capital Territory (67%) and Western Australia (67%) and 6 in 10 clients in Queensland (62%) receiving these services.
+In contrast, the highest proportions of clients receiving services other than accommodation were in South Australia (48%), New South Wales (48%) and Victoria (46%).
+This variation likely reflects differences in the demand for accommodation services, differing service delivery models (that is, services other than those provided through SHS funding pathways) and housing options across jurisdictions.

-The COVID-19 pandemic has had substantial effects on the Australian housing system and people’s experiences of homelessness during 2020–21.
+The COVID-19 pandemic had substantial effects on the Australian housing system and people’s experiences of homelessness.
 During this time, Australian governments enacted a range of policy initiatives to protect vulnerable people from homelessness as well as to attempt to reduce the risk to vulnerable people of the health effects of the COVID-19 disease.

-In the time period captured in this report, that is up to 30 June 2021, various policies were implemented by states/territories as a response to the pandemic which may have impacted the number of SHS clients and the services they received.
+In the period captured in this report, that is, up to 30 June 2022, the various policies that were initially implemented by states/territories as a response to the pandemic have been amended to reflect the current environment.
+This may have impacted the number of SHS clients and the services they received.